Frequently Asked Questions

 Very little.
 At the property line, you’d hear less noise than from normal street traffic.
 The equipment runs quietly – similar to a large air conditioning unit.

 During normal operation, there are no emissions at all.
-Even in the rare event of a problem, studies of actual incidents show that any emissions stay very localized and dissipate quickly – no lasting effects on air quality.
+Even in the rare event of a problem, studies of actual incidents show that any emissions stay very localized and dissipate quickly, no different than any other type of standard structural fire with no lasting effects on air quality.

 Practical